chenaciousD/website/content/projects/ThreeWaysLLMs/index.md

 ---

 ## My motivation
-I was interested in how much I could learn and build with the assistance of an LLM and pure prompting.
-Each of these applications was built with the assistance of GPT.
+How much can you learn and build solely with the assistance of an LLM and pure prompting?
+It turns out quite alot and I feel like I'm just scratching the surface of what's possible.

 ## Learn that Law: An example of retrieval augmentation generation
 My first project was to build a simple [RAG](https://stackoverflow.blog/2023/10/18/retrieval-augmented-generation-keeping-llms-relevant-and-current/) which enables users to query an external data source with natural language.
 At the time, OpenAI did not have the ability to store "knowledge" as it does now with custom GPTs, so if the text could not fit within OpenAI's context window, one had to use its embeddings API to store it in a external vector database.
 The external data source I was interested in querying was the law [SB9](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202120220SB9), a recently introduced law that was not present in the training dataset of GPT (at the time)